 - The Intellectual Property Policy.
 This Policy defines the responsibilities of anyone from a member company engaged in a standards development committee.
 It is designed to identify intellectual property early in the development process and procure licensing commitments, should that be appropriate.
 Members are required to identify IP they are personally aware of during the standard development process.
 The development committee can choose to incorporate it or not.
 IP that the owner is unable or unwilling to license under RAND (Reasonable and Non Discriminatory) terms is rejected.
 All PICMG members are required to offer RAND licensing of their IP to anyone if it is included in a standard.
 We do not expect any single member individual to know their company’s entire IP portfolio, but should some be discovered at some future date, the RAND licensing requirement ensures that implementers can’t suddenly be left out in the cold.

 PICMG does not get involved in any actual licensing negotiations, but ensures that it is done.
 IP declarations are reviewed at several stages of the development process and again when the final ratification vote is taken.
-To date, no PICMG standard or specification requires a license or royalty to implement that standard or specification.
-A connector manufacturer, for example, may require a license if some other company wants to manufacture a specified connector, but no license or royalty is required to use it.

 - Policies and Procedures.
 This document defines the PICMG standards development process, which is very structured.
 It includes such things as technical committee officers and their duties, voting rules, disclosure rules, and the entire standards development process from beginning to end.